xicelord/pngout-batch-processor-for-mangadex/README.md

 ## Notes
 Do make sure that the directory you pass as argument only contains other directories.
-This is due to the fact, that all content of the directory is searched for and no additional filtering
+This requirement is due to the fact, that all content of the directory is searched for and no additional filtering
 for files is done.
-The application will create a file called `scanfile.json` and backup it every time the application
+The application will create a file called `scandb.sqlite3` and backup it every time the application
 starts or after 100 chapters were processed.
-If a scanfile is found, it will ignore the passed directory as long as there still are directories in the queue.
+Even if a scan-database is found, you will need to pass it the directory of the chapters.
 If the queue is empty, the passed directory will be scanned, already processed chapter-directories will be filtered out.
 Make sure to **BACKUP EVERYTHING** ***BEFORE*** you start the process.